 - Helping them find their way back on track when they stray off course.

 Through this process, it’s imperative you acknowledge relapses and hold them accountable, but also, use positive language.
 Whether it be words of support or relating to them in some way that helps them feel a sense of belonging.
+Sometimes even a calendar app can help.

 Use the Stages of Change Model